hritiksolanki699/data-processing-project/README.md

 - [Express](https://expressjs.com/) - Fast, unopinionated, minimalist web framework for Node.js
 - [MongoDB](https://www.mongodb.com/) - NoSQL database for data storage

-# User Authentication in Frontend Application

-This application provides user authentication for three different roles: Admin, Manager, and Regular User.
-Below are the details for logging in with each role.

 ## Frontend URL

 You can access the application at the following URL: